-To acceptable ways to work on a solid lock-out / dip are the Banded Bar Muscle-Up and the Jumping Bar Muscle-Up.
+Two great drills to work on a solid dip and lock-out are the Banded Bar Muscle-Up and the Jumping Bar Muscle-Up.
 Both make the pull and transition (bottom half of the BMU) easier so you can focus on the lock-out / dip strength even if you don’t have a Bar Muscle-Up yet or they fall apart quickly.
 I demo both below.

 (5) Cycling Reps

 If you want to string reps together on bar muscle ups efficiently your finish to one muscle up must be an effective start to the next.
 If done correctly the next muscle-up should not be dramatically harder because you take advantage of the potential energy from being on top of the bar the previous rep. Starting from the lockout on top of the bar, you will allow yourself to fall down staying close to the bar and allowing it to be near your face on the way down.
 As you catch your body weight and begin to slide in front of the bar slightly you will pull yourself into the arch position where you will begin your next rep. Many people push away from the bar at the top of the rep, which creates way too much swing that they can’t control.
 If you can do several singles in a row but fail to string reps, make sure to stay close to the bar on your way down.